eslint/eslint.org/src/content/blog/2024-12-04-differences-between-linting-and-type-checking.md

 Each lint rule can be granularly configured.
 If you don't like a particular lint rule, you can always turn it off for a line, set of files, or your entire project.

-Linters can also can be augmented by **plugins** that add new lint rules.
+Linters can also be augmented by **plugins** that add new lint rules.
 Plugin-specific lint rules extend the breadth of code checks that linter configurations can pick and choose from.

 For example, this ESLint configuration enables the recommended rules from [`eslint-plugin-jsx-a11y`](https://github.com/jsx-eslint/eslint-plugin-jsx-a11y), a plugin that adds checks for accessibility in JSX libraries such as Solid.js and React: